Societas Rosicruciana: Notes

-KGC~ Knight Grand Crosses are awarded to IX grade Magi for exemplary effort in the work of the Society & Rosicrucianism in general.
+KGC~ Knight Grand Crosses are awarded to IX grade Magi for exemplary effort in the work of the Society and Rosicrucianism in general.

 Societas Rosicruciana in Canada (S.R.I.C.)

 The Societas Rosicruciana in Canadiensis was first mentioned in a declaration dated May 31, 1876, but it was not formally constituted (by a Col. McLeod Moore, through his acquaintance with John Yarker) until September 19 of that year.
 Most of the membership came from the town of Maitland, Ontario.
 The society constituted a High Council exactly one year later, but the Society went into abeyance at some point after 1889.

 In 1936, Ontario College was created via a charter from SRICF.
 Manly Palmer Hall's father, E.H.D.
 Hall, a member of Canada's first Rosicrucian Society, was voted a charter member of the Ontario College.
 Due to possible jurisdictional issues, rather than procure a charter from SRIA or SRIS, a Canadian High Council was formed on June 29, 1997, and the SRIC is now an independent body.